mnthe/claude-agent-mcp-server/ARCHITECTURE.md

 ## Overview

-The Claude Agent MCP Server implements an **intelligent query handling system** with session management and conversation tracking.
-The architecture is inspired by [gemini-mcp-server](https://github.com/mnthe/gemini-mcp-server) and adapted for Claude (Anthropic).
+The Claude Agent MCP Server implements an **intelligent information retrieval system** with session management, conversation tracking, and multimodal input support.
+It provides three core tools: `query` for conversational AI, `search` for information retrieval, and `fetch` for content access.

 **Last Updated**: 2025-10-26